-We will undertake risk assessment and use professional judgement and experience when deciding whether to seek an enhanced DBS for any volunteer not engaging in regulated activity.
-In doing so we will consider:
+This will form part of the risk assessment including our professional judgement and we will consider whether to seek an enhanced DBS for any volunteer not engaging in regulated activity.
+In doing so, we will consider:

-- What we know about the individual/company, including formal and informal information offered by staff, parents, other establishments, or volunteers. - Whether the individual/company has other employment or undertakes voluntary activities where references can be advised, and suitability recorded. - Whether the role is eligible for an enhanced DBS check - We will clearly have decided the level of supervision required through risk assessment - the supervision will be "reasonable in all the circumstances to ensure the protection of children" as stated in KCSIE 2023.

-We have clear visitor's procedure that enables us to offer pupil experiences of meeting other professionals to extend knowledge and curriculum.
+- What we know about the individual/company, including formal and informal information offered by staff, parents, other establishments, or volunteers. - Whether the individual/company has other employment or undertakes voluntary activities where references can be advised, and suitability recorded. - Whether the role is eligible for an enhanced DBS check - We will clearly have decided the level of supervision required through risk assessment the supervision will be "reasonable in all the circumstances to ensure the protection of children" as stated in KCSIE 2024. - We have clear visitor's procedure that enables us to offer pupil experiences of meeting other professionals to extend knowledge and curriculum.
 This clearly states whether they are supervised or unsupervised within the school.

-15. Allegations made against/concerns raised in relation to teachers, including supply teachers, other staff, volunteers, and contractors
+15. Allegations made against/concerns raised in relation to teachers, including supply teachers, other staff, volunteers, and contractors to work with children.
+However, we do recognise that sometimes the behaviour of adults may lead to an allegation of abuse being made.

 Our aim is to provide a safe and supportive environment securing wellbeing and best possible outcomes for the children at our setting.
-We take all possible steps to safeguard our children and to ensure that the adults who work at xxxxxxx Primary Academy/Nursery School are safe to work with children.
-However, we do recognise that sometimes the behaviour of adults may lead to an allegation of abuse being made.
+We take all possible steps to safeguard our children and to ensure that the adults who work at our setting are safe